Lincoln College Summer School in Greek Palaeography

 - Lincoln College, Oxford

-The Lincoln College International Summer School in Greek Palaeography offers a five-day introduction to the study of Greek manuscripts through ten reading classes, three library visits and four thematic lectures.
+The Lincoln College International Summer School in Greek Palaeography offers a five-day introduction to the study of Greek manuscripts through ten reading classes, three library visits, and four thematic lectures.
+The eighth Summer School takes place at Lincoln College on Monday 25 July.

 The school does not charge student fees.
 Students are individually responsible for their transportation and living expenses in Oxford.
 A few bursaries, covering housing (but no board), will be awarded to particularly deserving applicants.